 There’s many a route to Haystacks in the Lake District.
-The most exciting, adventurous and possibly life-changing course is along the High Stile Ridge.
-My journey doesn’t quite follow this path today.
-I’m out for adventure, why don’t you come with me, virtually at least.
+However, the most exciting, adventurous and possibly life-changing course, in my opinion, is along the High Stile Ridge.
+My journey doesn’t quite follow this path today but I’m out for adventure, why don’t you come with me, virtually at least.

 I might also suggest you have a tent in that bag you have on your back and have booked the second night in the Black Sail Hut.
-Let’s crack on.
+So, let’s crack on.

 High Stile Route To Haystacks